drwpow/snowpack-preact-ts/readme.md

 ```

 A browser doesn’t know what to do with that!
 That’s not a proper path, and
 it’s also missing the `.js` extension.
-However, if you try modifying your TypeScript to:
+However, if you try modifying your
+TypeScript to:

 ```ts
 import preact from "./web_modules/preact.js";
 ```

-Now TypeScript can’t load the files!
-However, by aliasing these imports a
+Now TypeScript can’t resolve those modules or their types!
+However, by
-special way, we can do something clever:
+aliasing these imports a special way, we can do something clever:

 ```json
   "compilerOptions": {